eth-p/docker-distro/README.md

 - VMs have higher I/O overhead.
 - Most importantly, because you can.
 - To learn about Linux, root pivoting, and the entire init process to multi-user mode.
+- *New:* You have an Nvidia GPU but can't get PCI passthrough working inside a VM.

 ## Prerequisites